The Balean Handbook

 For each confidentiality rating, different safety measures apply.

 Information that is public to everyone will be published in this handbook.
 The handbook is open to everyone in the world.
 This public handbook makes how Balean works open and transparent.
 Any procedures, processes or other information related to Balean can be treated as public if it cannot harm Balean, its team members or any of Balean’s partners or customers in any way.
 Keep in mind that information can be used for phishing attempts and social engineering hacks.
 Giving away too much information may be used for such attempts.
-If you are unsure if information can be public, treat it as internal
+If you are unsure if information can be public, treat it as internal instead and ask for internal guidance.

 Examples of non-public information include: data about people or partner organisations, specific details inside of a process, policy or procedure that could potentially help to gain access to systems owned by Balean.
 Think about details like usernames, IP-addresses, server names, network details, internal URL’s, bank account details, etc.